 The selling prices of the majority of the products we manufacture and the purchase prices of many of the raw materials we use generally fluctuate in correlation with global commodity cycles.
 We have in the past experienced, and may in the future experience, increasing costs of a number of raw materials due to global trends beyond our control.
-For example, during 2018, we faced increasing prices for certain raw materials such as paper pulp and various process chemicals.
+For example, during both fiscal 2019 and fiscal 2018, we faced increasing prices for certain raw materials such as paper pulp and, in fiscal 2018, various process chemicals.

 In some countries, electricity generation companies are competing for the same raw materials, namely wood and wood chips, in the same markets as us, driving prices upwards, especially during winter in the Northern hemisphere.
-Although oil prices have decreased from the historical highs of 2008, they could return to high levels in the near future because of, among other things, political instability in the oil-producing regions of the world.
+Although oil prices have significantly decreased from the historical highs of 2008, they could return to high levels in the future because of, among other things, political instability in the oil-producing regions of the world.
 This impacts the oil-based commodities required by our business in the areas of energy (including electricity), transport and chemicals.